Tube strikes in November: When are they and which lines are affected?

 10-11 November: The Tube will run as normal, but some services may be affected by planned works.

-12 November: Severe disruption on the tube, any services that run will start late and finish early.
+12 November: Severe disruption is expected with most lines not running on the London Underground.
+Any services that run will start late and finish early.

-Here is the breakdown of who is striking from both unions and overtime bans that will last between 1 November and 16 November:

 Which Tube lines will be affected?